jsoma/persine/README.md

 Beyond analysis, these files can be used to repeat the experiment again later, seeing if recommendations change by time, location, user history, etc.

 If you didn't quite get enough data, don't worry – you can resume your exploration later, picking up right where you left off.
-Since Persona is on Chrome profiles, all your cookies and history will be safely stored in the meantime.
+Since each "persona" is based on Chrome profiles, all your cookies and history will be safely stored until your next run.

 ### An actual example

 See Persine in action [on Google Colab](https://colab.research.google.com/drive/1eAbfwV9mL34LVVIzW4AgwZt5NZJ21LwT?usp=sharing).
+Includes a few examples for analysis, too.

 ## Installation